HamzaKerem/create-template/README.md

 that the template belongs to and `TEMPLATE` is the name of the template.
 Any modifications made to file will apear when applying the template to a new file to work on.

-`$file` is a special string that can be added to template files in order for the result file to search and replace `$file` with the class or file name.
-Please skim the contents of the files under `hamza_ct_config/java/` and then create templates of java files such as `./ct.sh
-MyTesterClass.java driver` to better understand the role `$file` plays.
+`$file` is a special string that can be added to template files in order for the `$file` string in the result file to be searched and replaced with the class or file name.
+Please skim the contents of the files under `hamza_ct_config/java/` and then create templates of java files such as `./ct.sh MyTesterClass.java driver` to better understand the role `$file` plays.

 ## Options and Features